schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 # Materials and methods

 All experiments were conducted by Lukas Thiel at the laboratory of Institute of Fluid Process Engineering at RWTH Aachen.
-The chromatography system used in this thesis is a *Knauer* AZURA® system with two P6.1L pump heads and a DAD 2.1L diode array detector (Knauer Wissenschaftliche Geräte, Berlin, Germany).
+A *Knauer* AZURA® chromatography system with two P6.1L pump heads and a DAD 2.1L diode array detector (Knauer Wissenschaftliche Geräte, Berlin, Germany) was used for this work.
-{numref}`knauer_pid` shows the process and instrumentation diagram of the *Knauer* chromatography system used in this work.
+{numref}`knauer_pid` shows the process and instrumentation diagram (P&ID) of the experimental setup.
-The system consisted of two buffer flasks ($A$ and $B$) with different salt concentrations.
+The system consists of two buffer flasks ($A$ and $B$) with different salt concentrations.
 Each buffer was connected to a pump via tubing.
-Both pumps were further connected to a static mixer.
+Both pumps are further connected to a static mixer.
-The valve was equipped with a $50~\text{mL}$ sample loop to inject a well-defined amount of sample into the system.
-The valve was connected to a *SP Sepharose HP* column.
+The valve was equipped with a $50~\text{mL}$ sample loop to inject a well-defined amount of sample into the system and connected to a *SP Sepharose HP* column.
 The column is a strong cation exchanger with an $\ce{SO_3}^{-}$ functional group and a column volume (CV) of $4.7~\text{mL}$.
 The average particle size, $d50v$, is provided by the manufacturer *Cytiva* as $34~\mu\text{m}$, with an ionic capacity between $0.15$ and $0.2~\text{mmol}~\ce{H}^{+}~\text{mL}_{\text{packed bed}}^{-1}$.
 The column outlet was connected to a UV detector measuring absorbance at $280~\text{nm}$ to detect tracer and protein.